 A Member of the ClimateForce Community

-By joining the ClimateForce: Arctic 2019 expedition you become part of a vast global movement of change leaders from across the planet.
+By joining the ClimateForce: Antarctica 2020 expedition you become part of a vast global movement of change leaders from across the planet.
 With thousands of ClimateForce alumni in over 100 countries, you will have access to a diverse set of ideas, resources, and connections.
 You will begin your life long ClimateForce journey on this special expedition.

 Enhanced Workshops & Programs On-Board

-No other Polar expedition on the planet has a more comprehensive on-board programming schedule than ClimateForce: Arctic 2019.
+No other Polar expedition on the planet has a more comprehensive on-board programming schedule than ClimateForce: Antarctica 2020.
 Our renowned ‘Leadership on the Edge’ program consists of a unique blend of leadership development, up-to-date climate change training, and sustainability education to help you on your climate leadership journey.
-The Leadership on the Edge program has been refined and tested for 14 years and 22 expeditions.
+The Leadership on the Edge program has been refined and tested for 15 years and 23 expeditions.
 We incorporate workshops on story-telling, writing, presentation, and public-speaking skills to help with your personal and professional development.
 Robert and Barney Swan will mesmerize you with their stories of Polar Exploration and Jeff Bonaldi will take you back in time as we learn the stories of the greatest explorers in history.
-Moreover, renowned experts on glaciology, geography, and wildlife will conduct informative lectures to equip you with everything you need to truly learn from the icy classroom that is the Arctic.
+Moreover, renowned experts on glaciology, geography, and wildlife will conduct informative lectures to equip you with everything you need to truly learn from the icy classroom that is Antarctica.

 Adventure is at the core of our philosophy, and this expedition will provide numerous opportunities to fulfill your senses.
-Once in the Arctic we will have daily off-ship programs that range from zodiac cruises and kayaking just feet away from whales and seals, to hikes up the icy landscapes.
-You will also have the opportunity to become one with yourself and the surrounding environment while practicing yoga with one of the most magnificent views on the planet.
+Once in the Antarctic we will have daily off-ship programs that range from zodiac cruises to kayaking just feet away from whales and seals.
+You will also have the opportunity to hike and snowshoe up the icy landscapes.
 Last, but certainly not least, feel the exhilaration as you leap into the sub-freezing waters during the world famous Polar Plunge.
-Whatever your desire or skill level may be, our adventure activities will showcase the raw beauty of Arctic and you will complete each day with a sense of accomplishment and pride.
+Whatever your desire or skill level may be, our adventure activities will showcase the raw beauty of Antarctica and you will complete each day with a sense of accomplishment and pride.

 Sustainability at the Core of the Expedition